ekaraseva/Disaster_Response/README.md

 - matplotlib
 - seaborn

-## 3. How To Interact With Your Project -
+## 3. How to interact with the project
 The following Python scripts should be able to run data preparation and model selection steps:

 - python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db